Peninsula Bay Reserve Regeneration

 Project partners

-This project is being funded by the Upper Clutha Wilding Tree Group (UCWTG), with support from Otago Regional Council, and delivered in collaboration with Te Kākano Aotearoa Trust, Upper Clutha Tracks Trust, Bike Wānaka, and a local resident group.
+This project is being funded by private donors through the Upper Clutha Wilding Tree Group (UCWTG), with support from Otago Regional Council, and delivered in collaboration with Te Kākano Aotearoa Trust, Upper Clutha Tracks Trust, Bike Wānaka, and a local resident group.

-We’re delighted to be part of collaboration on this scale to support the preservation and restoration of public reserve spaces.
+We appreciate the collective efforts of these groups working together to support the preservation and restoration of public reserve spaces.

 What our partners have to say